coveo/push-api-client.js/README.md

 By default, requests will retry a maximum of 10 times, waiting 5 seconds after the first attempt, with a time multiple of 2 (5 seconds for first attempt, 10 for second, 20 for third, etc).

+> Note that your configuration for exponential backoff **must** result in an execution that can be fully resolved (e.g., all configured attempts finished) in under 1.5 hours.

 ## Local development

 - `npm i`